efox2021/TechCamp2025/flashcards-app/README.md

 />
 ```

+### ✅ Part D: Reset Form State and Navigate Back
+- Create a `handleSave` method that calls `addCard` and resets form state
+- Add `navigation` prop to AddCardScreen component
+- Call `navigation.goBack()` to return to FlashcardScreen

+### 🤖 AI Prompt Ideas
+- 💬 “How do I update the RootStackParamList navigation props for a screen?
+How do I pass those props?”
+- 💬 “How do I go back using React Navigation?”

+- 💬 “How do I use the navigation object from a screen in react native?”

+##

-### ✅ Step 5: Mark Cards as “Learned” and Filter Them
+### Step 5: Mark Cards as “Learned” and Filter Them

 Let’s level up your flashcards by letting users keep track of what they’ve already learned!

----

 #### ✅ Part A: Add a `learned` Field to New Cards